ASL-UNR/RIFE_m/clarifications.md

 - Typical optical flow magnitude (in pixels) and Viewpoint shift (rotation angle, parallax) are exploratory metrics.
 - Effect of Lens distortion (FPV cameras could have wide-angle compared to the dataset)
 - Illumination changes (Indoors vs Outdoors) - distribution of Frame-to-frame change
-- Standard RIFE skips nearly-identical frames (SSIM > 0.996) - appropriate for 10 FPS FPV
+- Standard RIFE skips nearly-identical frames (SSIM > 0.996) - similar for 10 FPS FPV?

 If the two distributions are misaligned beyond a certain margin, RIFE architecture might be the limiting factor.